jhakala/EXOVVNtuplizerRunII/README.md

 # EXO VGammaNtuplizerRunII

-Ntuplizer for searches for heavy resonances decaying to dibosons
+Ntuplizer for searches for heavy resonances decaying to boson + photon

 ## installation instructions